-Protection and restoration of biodiversity and ecosystems

-All the Group's activities take place in Italy and therefore, where applicable, an Environmental Impact Assessment (EIA) is carried out in accordance with Legislative Decree 152/2006 and subsequent amendments and additions (Consolidated Environmental Act or Environmental Code), transposing Directive 2011/92/UE as amended by 2014/52/UE.
+Protection and restoration of biodiversity and ecosystems All the Group's activities take place in Italy and therefore, where applicable, an Environmental Impact Assessment (EIA) is carried out in accordance with Legislative Decreen 15/2/06 and subsequent amendments and additions (Consolidated Environmental Act or Environmental Code), transposing Directive 2011/92/UE as amended by 2014/82/UE.
 In cases where the EIA is not strictly required, the activities are still subject to authorizations by other national regulations.
 In line with this legislation, once the impacts have been assessed, specific mitigation measures are identified, where necessary, to reduce their significance and, if necessary, to implement appropriate compensatory measures The main Environmental Impact Assessments presented during the year are made public in the Sustainability Report, on an annual basis.

-- at the same time, the management control offices of the related companies and departments were involved with the aim of determining the availability and granularity of the economic data necessary to proceed with the quantification of the KPIs relating to turnover, Opex, and Capex connected to the eligible Group activities according to Taxonomy; - compliance with the minimum safeguard guarantees was verified, pursuant to the provisions of Regulation 852.
-Hera complies with the minimum safeguard guarantees thanks to the adoption, by the Group companies, of the Code of Ethics, the last update of which was carried out during 2022, for which reference should be made to the "Sustainability management" paragraph of this Sustainability Report.
+- at the same time, the management control offices of the related companies and departments were involved with the aim of determining the availability and granularity of the economic data necessary to proceed with the quantification of the KPIs relating to turnover, Opex, and Capex connected to the eligible Group activities according to Taxonomy; - compliance with the minimum safeguards was verified, pursuant to the provisions of Regulation 852.
+Hera complies with the minimum safeguards thanks to the adoption, by the Group companies, of the Code of Ethics, the last update of which was carried out during 2022, for which reference should be made to the "Sustainability management" paragraph of this Sustainability Report.
 The Group promotes the fight against corruption and fraud by making its commitment to "zero tolerance" its own, reaffirmed not only in the Code of Ethics but also in the Model for the prevention of corruption, for which reference is made to the paragraph "The compliance system for prevention of corruption and fraud".
 As part of the implementation of the procedures and safeguards for the management and control of tax risk (Tax Control Framework), Hera has defined and formalized its own Tax Strategy.
 The values expressed by this strategy are inspired by and consistent with the Group's Code of Ethics and guide company operations, providing for specific lines of conduct that Hera intends to maintain in order to achieve the strategic objectives it has set itself. - finally, the economic KPIs (turnover, Opex and Capex) were quantified following the accounting standards described further ahead, in the point "Accounting standards".

-During 2022, the analysis on the activities was updated by including in the eligible list those activities not considered during the previous year, as they had not yet started (such as, for example, the production of energy using photovoltaic solar technology, activity 4.1), and activities related to high efficiency cogeneration of heat/cold and electricity from gaseous fossil fuels (activity 4.30), and the production of heat/cold from gaseous fossil fuels in an efficient district heating and cooling system (activity 4.31), deriving from the complementary delegated act EU 2022/1214.
-A final difference in scope compared to the 2021 report concerns qas distribution (activity 4.14 Renewable and low-carbon gas transmission and distribution networks), which was prudentially considered as ineligible the previous year, with the exception of a small experimental project.
+During 2022, the analysis on the activities was updated by including in the eligible list those activities not considered during the previous year, as they had not yet started (such as, for example, the Electricity generation using solar photovoltaic technology, activity 4.1), and activities related to high efficiency cogeneration of heat/cold and power from fossil gaseous fuels (activity 4.30), and the production of heat/cold from fossil gaseous fuels in an efficient district heating and cooling system (activity 4.31), deriving from the complementary delegated act EU 2022/1214.
+A final difference in scope compared to the 2021 report concerns gas distribution (activity 4.14 Transmission and distribution networks for renewable and low-carbon gases), which was prudentially considered as non-eligible the previous year, with the exception of a small experimental project.
 In this report, gas distribution was considered eligible on the basis of the Commission Communication published on 6 October 2022 in the Official Journal (2022/C 385/01) and in particular the clarifications provided in point 9 "How to identify the activities eligible for the Taxonomy whose descriptions contain qualifiers such as 'low carbon' and 'climate-related hazards'?".